-Condition Classification Reference Description Document Reference Traffic and Transport - Construction sport - be prepared in accordance with the Construct This document Traffic and Transport - Construction Traffic and TT2 The Construction Traffic Mana St Marys would be developed to This document Section 5 Traffic and Transport - Construction TT4 Road Safety Audits would be carried out to address vehicular access and egress, and pedestrian, cyclist and public transport safety.
-Road Safety Audits would be carried out as per the guidelines outlined in Section 10 of the Construction Traffic Management Framework Section 2.3.9 Traffic and TT5 Transport - Construction Maintain access for pedestrians and cyclists around construction sites as per the guidelines outlined in the Construction Traffic Management Framework.
-Appropriate signage and line marking would be provided to guide pedestrians and cyclists past construction sites and on the surrounding network to allow access to be maintained Section 2.3.2 & Appendix 1 Traffic and Transport - Construction TT6 Access for construction vehicles to be planned as per the guidelines outlined in the Construction Traffic Management Framework.
+Condition Classification Reference Description Document Reference Traffic and Transport - Construction TT1 Construction Traffic Management Plans would be prepared in accordance with the Construction Traffic Management Framework.
+A copy of the CTMPs must be submitted to the Planning Secretary for information before the commencement of any construction in the area identified and managed within the relevant CTMP.
+This document Traffic and Transport - Construction TT2 The Construction Traffic Management Plan for St Marys would be developed to ensure existing transport interchange infrastructure continues to operate effectively within the St Marys station precinct would be developed in consultation with the Traffic and Transport Liaison Group.
+This document Section 5 Traffic and Transport - Construction TT4 Road Safety Audits would be carried out to address vehicular access and egress, and pedestrian, cyclist and public transport safety.
+Road Safety Audits would be carried out as per the guidelines outlined in Section 10 of the Construction Traffic Management Framework Section 2.3.9 Traffic and Transport - Construction TT5 Maintain access for pedestrians and cyclists around construction sites as per the guidelines outlined in the Construction Traffic Management Framework.
+Appropriate signage and line marking would be provided to guide pedestrians and cyclists past construction sites and on the surrounding network to allow access to be maintained Section 2.3.2 & Appendix 1 Traffic and Transport - Construction ТТ6 Access for construction vehicles to be planned as per the guidelines outlined in the Construction Traffic Management Framework.
 Construction site traffic would be managed to minimise movements during peak periods.
-Vehicle access to and from construction sites would be managed to maintain pedestrian, cyclist and motorist safety Section 1.3 Traffic and Transport - Construction TT9 A construction worker car parking strategy for St Marys would be prepared in consultation with Penrith City Council and Transport for NSW prior to the commencement of construction.
-The strategy would seek to: • minimise overall demand for construction worker car parking through initiatives such as use of other project construction worksites in combination with Section 2.3.4 shuttle buses, car-pooling and encouraging the use of public transport • minimise potential use of on-street car parking by construction workers The construction worker car parking strategy would be implemented throughout construction --- --
+Vehicle access to and from construction sites would be managed to maintain pedestrian, cyclist and motorist safety Section 1.3 Traffic and Transport - Construction ТТ9 A construction worker car parking strategy for St Marys would be prepared in consultation with Penrith City Council and Transport for NSW prior to the commencement of construction.
+The strategy would seek to: • minimise overall demand for construction worker car parking through initiatives such as use of other project construction worksites in combination with Section 2.3.4 shuttle buses, car-pooling and encouraging the use of public transport • minimise potential use of on-street car parking by construction workers.
+The construction worker car parking strategy would be implemented throughout construction. -- -- --